 Science is defined by Merriam-Webster as: “knowledge or a system of knowledge covering general truths or the operation of general laws especially as obtained and tested through scientific method.”
+So often homeschool science is dreaded.

 Science can be an intimidating subject for homeschooling parents, but it can also be one of the most exciting!
 Do you remember walking through your school’s science fair in awe of the projects?
 If you participated in the fair, you’ll also remember the hard work involved to get a properly complete experiment on the table.
 Science is an incredible subject because it literally explains the how and why of life.
 Science answers every question about our world physically, biologically, microscopically, and more.
 All that to say, science explains the reality of life–and what could be more exciting?